Precedence, Associativity of Operators, Non-Associative Operators

 Associativity of Operators

 Associativity determines the order in which operators of the same precedence are evaluated.
 Most operators in Python have left-to-right associativity, meaning they are evaluated from left to right.
-However, some operators, like the exponentiation operator (**
+However, some operators, like the exponentiation operator (**), have right-to-left associativity.

 Associativity determines the order in which operators of the same precedence are evaluated.
 Most operators in Python have left-to-right associativity, meaning they are evaluated from left to right.
-However, some operators, like the exponentiation operator (**
+However, some operators, like the exponentiation operator (**), have right-to-left associativity.

 Examples: